keshav-gupta-07/stock_price_prediction/README.md

 # stock_price_prediction

 This repository contains code for predicting stock prices using Long Short-Term Memory (LSTM) neural networks.

-LSTM networks are a type of recurrent neural network (RNN) well-suited for sequence prediction tasks like time series forecasting.
+Long short-term memory (LSTM) is a type of recurrent neural network (RNN) aimed at dealing with the vanishing gradient problem present in traditional RNNs.
+Its relative insensitivity to gap length is its advantage over other RNNs, hidden Markov models and other sequence learning methods.
+It aims to provide a short-term memory for RNN that can last thousands of timesteps, thus "long short-term memory".
+It is applicable to classification, processing and predicting data based on time series, such as in handwriting, speech recognition, machine translation, speech activity detection, robot control, video games, and healthcare.

 Requirements -
 1) Python 3.x